Running a TEE Node

 Tips: You can press Enter to skip when the default value of 'current' is suitable

-You will see the follwing message printed on the screen.
+You will see the following message printed on the screen.

 Give your node a name